Grand Challenges in Medical Microbiology 4D option BIOL4222

 By the end of this course, students will be able to:

-■ Examine the importance of microbial identification and epidemiological in the assessment of infection outbreaks;
+■ Examine the importance of genomic data in the assessment of infection outbreaks

 ■ Appraise the significance of microbial biofilm production and the role played by these structures in drug failure;